robinrob/rsmithio/_posts/2018-08-17-podcasts-for-geeks.md

 published: true
 ---

-[Podcasts](https://en.wikipedia.org/wiki/Podcast) were an amazing invention - they allow you to keep your brain stimulated and learning whilst doing mindless or repetetive things, like cleaning, walking or driving.
+[Podcasts](https://en.wikipedia.org/wiki/Podcast) were an amazing invention - they allow you to keep your brain stimulated and learning whilst doing mindless or repetitive things, like cleaning, walking or driving.
 Or if your brain is a little more active than normal and craves constant stimulation, podcasts will be gold.
 You may even hate boring things less and relax more, safe in the knowledge that you are still actually doing something productive.

 I've really got into podcasts in the last few months; I'm [not sure](https://www.youtube.com/watch?v=sVyRkl5qNb8) how I survived before, and I've learned a lot of useful bits of advice that I've been able to incorporate into how I approach things.